 This radioactive waste can be used to make nuclear weapons also.

 When using nuclear energy for electricity production, it needs a lot of investment to set up a nuclear power station.
 This is not always possible for developing countries to afford such a costly source of alternative energy.

 - Limited Availability of Nuclear Fuel

-Unlike other non renewable energy resources which are available to most of the countries, nuclear fuel, uranium is existing in only a few of the countries.
+Unlike other non-renewable energy resources which are available to most countries, nuclear fuel, and uranium is existing in only a few countries.

-Most of the countries have to rely on other countries for the constant supply of this fuel.
+Most countries have to rely on other countries for the constant supply of this fuel.